jasonzissman/TimeMe.js/README.md

 In most cases you will want to store the time spent on a page for analytic purposes.
 You will likely need to send the time spent on a page to a back-end server.

-<h5>Using WebSockets to send times</h5>
+<h4>Using WebSockets to send times</h4>
 TimeMe.js has websocket reporting built into it.
+Your page will establish a websocket connection with your websocket server.
+TimeMe will end the connection and report the user's time when the user leaves.
-It can send the time spent on a page to your websocket listening server when a user finishes their session.
-Simply provide a few arguments to the initialize() method to get started:<pre><code>TimeMe.initialize({
+Simply provide a few arguments to the initialize() method to enable it:<pre><code>TimeMe.initialize({
 	currentPageName: "my-home-page", // current page
 	idleTimeoutInSeconds: 30, // seconds
 	websocktOptions: { // optional